achutha407/EduMatirx/README.md

 # 🏫 EduMatrix – The Ultimate College Management System

 EduMatrix is a **dynamic and structured platform** designed to streamline college administration.
 It provides a **seamless experience** for students and faculty to manage academics, attendance, and payments with ease.
+BASED ON "ADVITYA PU COLLEGE"

 ## ✨ Features
 ✅ **Student & Faculty Login** – Secure authentication for different roles.